OmerFarukTutkun/Devre/src/datagen/README.md

 python src/datagen/analyze_data.py DATA                 # -> datagen_report.html + text
-python src/datagen/analyze_data.py DATA --html out.html # choose the output path python src/datagen/analyze_data.py DATA --no-html       # text summary only python src/datagen/analyze_data.py DATA --max 2000000   # sample first N positions (faster)
+python src/datagen/analyze_data.py DATA --html out.html # choose the output path python src/datagen/analyze_data.py DATA --no-html       # text summary only python src/datagen/analyze_data.py DATA --max 0         # process every position (not a sample)
 ```

-`DATA` is a `.bin` file or a directory of them.
-Every distribution is reported
+`DATA` is a `.bin`/`.vf` file or a directory of them (both extensions are
-as a **percentage**.
-Pure stdlib — no matplotlib or other dependencies.
+picked up).
+Every distribution is reported as a **percentage**.
+Pure stdlib —
+no matplotlib or other dependencies.

+By default only the first **100000** positions are processed, so a report is
+near-instant on datasets of any size; pass `--max 0` to use everything (or
+`--max N` for a different cap).

 By default it writes a single self-contained **interactive HTML dashboard**
 (`datagen_report.html`).
 Open it in a browser and hover any bar or heatmap